 Representative Image (Image: NHAI)

-“A sharp fall in toll collections in May coupled with predictions of a third wave of Covid-19 led to uncertainty among investors looking at the road sector,” a company official said at the time.
+"A sharp fall in toll collections in May coupled with predictions of a third wave of COVID-19 have led to uncertainty in the minds of investors looking at the (road) sector," a company official admitted.

 According to rating agency Icra, toll collections fell by around 10 percent in April 2021 over March 2021 and are estimated to have declined by 25-30 percent in May 2021 over April 2021.